-- Single Zone systems operate at 1Ø, 208-230V, 60Hz. - Power supply, wire type and size should be selected based on National Electrical Code and local codes.
-Maximum allowable voltage fluctuation ±10% or nameplate rated value.
-Refer to Figure 61 for wiring guidelines. - Properly ground the Single Zone Art Cool Mirror outdoor unit and indoor unit per National Electrical Code and local codes. - Use only copper wiring that is stranded and shielded with the wires separately insulated. - Ground wire should be longer than the common power/communication wires. - Refer to the inside of the Chassis Cover for Circuit and Terminal Block Diagrams for your model unit. - Always match color codes of each wire and follow wiring diagram.
+- Single Zone systems operate at 1Ø, 208-230V, 60Hz, with the exception of Mega 115V, which operates at 1Ø, 115V, 60Hz. - Power supply, wire type and size should be selected based on National Electrical Code and local codes.
+Maximum allowable voltage fluctuation ±10% or nameplate rated value. - Properly ground the Single Zone outdoor unit and indoor unit per National Electrical Code and local codes. - For power to the outdoor unit, use copper wiring that is solid or stranded that complies with all local and national electrical codes. - Ground wire should be longer than the common power/communication wires. - Refer to the inside of the Chassis Cover for Circuit and Terminal Block Diagrams for your model unit. - · Always match color codes of each wire and follow wiring diagram.